 Wind Cave National Park Near Rapid City

 Located 65 miles southwest of Rapid City is one of the longest and most complex caves in the world.
 Wind Cave National Park is one of the oldest parks in the country and showcases beauty both above and below the surface.
 Above ground, visitors can explore 28,000 acres of mixed-grass prairie, hike on 30 miles of trail, picnic or camp.
 Below the surface, ranger-guided tours wind through narrow passageways filled with intricate boxwork and other geological phenomenon.
+Diverse experiences make Wind Cave a great place to celebrate the 2016 National Park Service Centennial.

 Open daily and year-round.